wyatt727/LSPosedKit/Docs/15-troubleshooting.md

 2. Look for errors in the module info generation task
 3. Verify the JSON structure is valid

+**Solution**: The newModule scaffolding script automatically generates a valid `module-info.json` file.
+If you're getting this error:
+- For scaffolded modules: Check that the annotation processor is running correctly
-**Solution**: Fix the module info generation task or manually create a valid `module-info.json` file.
+- For manual modules: Fix the module info generation task or manually create a valid `module-info.json` file
+- Verify the JSON syntax is valid using a JSON validator

 ### Kotlin Errors